Enhancing our community through parks, programs, and service.

 .

-Need childcare during Spring Break?
-Register for our Spring Break Camp at either Running Creek or Singing Hills Elementary Schools offered March 17-21.
-You can choose to have your child(ren) attend all week or select only the days needed.
+Sign up now for our Summer Day Camp at either Running Creek or Singing Hills Elementary Schools.
+Camp starts on June 2nd and runs all summer through August 8th.
+No camp is offered on July 4th.
+New this year, select only the days needed rather than register by the week.
 Cost is $50 / day.
-Our creative and caring staff will engage your child(ren) in a variety of activities throughout the week and help them have a fun spring break.
 A completed Kids Club registration packet is required of all attendees that have not already submitted a registration packet for before or after school care.
-Youth need not regularly attend the school to register for Spring Break Camp.
+Youth need not regularly attend the school to register for Summer Day Camp.
 All youth between the ages of 6-12 are welcome.

 Register online or call the park office at 303.646.3599 for more information.